Bank monitoring incentives under moral hazard and adverse selection: Proofs for the pure moral hazard case

 \section{Proofs for the pure moral hazard case}

 We provide in this section all the proofs of the results of Section \ref{sec:pure}.
 We start with the

-\proof[Proof of Proposition \ref{prop:rep}] Using the martingale representation theorem\footnote{We emphasise that since the filtration $\G$ is augmented and generated by inhomogeneous Poisson processes, the predictable martingale representation holds for any of the probability measures $(\P^k)_{k\in\mathfrak K}$.} (recall that $D$ is supposed to be integrable and that $k$ is bounded by definition), we deduce that for any $k\in\mathfrak K$ there exist $\G-$predictable processes $h^{1,i,k}$ and $h^{2,i,k}$ such that
+\begin{proof}[Proof of Proposition \ref{prop:rep}] Using the martingale representation theorem\footnote{We emphasise that since the filtration $\G$ is augmented and generated by point processes, the predictable martingale representation holds for any of the probability measures $(\P^k)_{k\in\mathfrak K}$, see for instance \cite[Lemma A.1]{el2018optimal}.} (recall that $D$ is supposed to be integrable and that $k$ is bounded by definition), we deduce that for any $k\in\mathfrak K$ there exist $\G-$predictable processes $h^{1,i,k}$ and $h^{2,i,k}$ such that, ${\mathbb P}-\mathrm{a.s.}$

 Let us then define

 so that we can rewrite \reff{dyn-u} as follows